spesmilo/electrum-server/HOWTO.md

 The magic moment has come: you can now start your Electrum server:

-    $ electrum-server
+    $ start

 You should see this on the screen:

     starting Electrum server
     cache: yes

-If you want to stop Electrum server, open another shell and run:
+If you want to stop Electrum server, use the 'stop' script:

-    $ electrum-server stop
+    $ stop

-You should also take a look at the 'start' and 'stop' scripts in `~/src/electrum/server`.
-You can use them as a starting point to create a init script for your system.

 ### Step 13.
 Test the Electrum server